rclone/rclone/docs/content/cache.md

 throttles or bans due to repeated queries on it for very large mounts.

 Some recommendations:
-- don't use a very small interval for entry informations (`--cache-info-age`)
+- don't use a very small interval for entry information (`--cache-info-age`)
 - while writes aren't yet optimised, you can still write through `cache` which gives you the advantage of adding the file in the cache at the same time if configured to do so.